kiwisincebirth/TRS-80-MODEL-1-K/fonts/README.md

 * 15 - duplicates AZ, ↑ ↓ ← → £/¥
 * 17 - no duplicates, ↑ ↓ ← → ` ~ (derivative)
 * 18 - duplicates AZ, ↑ ↓ ← → ` ~ (derivative)

+In referance to Duplicates vs No Duplicates
+* No Duplictaes - refers to the first 32 characters containing special Gliphs (see screenshots below)
+* Duplicates - refers to the uppercase characters being duplicated into the first 32 characters of the font.

 Each font has 2 versions
 * Original - Is the original font, converted to 4KB format, but otherwise unmodified.